kakchan/sendo/README.md

 Sendo is an open source Node.js ecommerce platform.
 It is developed with MongoDB, Express and Angular.

+##Requirements
+Sendo requires the following software to be installed:

+- Node (version 0.10 or later)
+- MongoDB (version 3.6.7 or later)

 ## Setup Local Development Environment
 ### Unit Tests